JBEI/edd/docs/Developer_Setup.md

 Use the `bin/local_typescript_shell.sh` script to launch a container for the EDD TypeScript environment.
-Inside the TypeScript container shell, execute `npm run local` to do a one-time local build, or `npm run watch` to monitor changes and run incremental builds on save.
+Inside the TypeScript container shell, execute `yarn local` to do a one-time local build, or `yarn watch` to monitor changes and run incremental builds on save.

 #### Refresh static files in EDD